Engineering the in-plane anomalous Hall effect in Cd$_3$As$_2$ thin films: Abstract

 \section{Abstract}

-We predict two topological phase transitions for cadmium arsenide (\ce{Cd3As2}) thin films, taking advantage of a four-band $k\cdot p$ model and effective $g$ factors calculated from first principles.
-Film thickness, growth direction, in-plane Zeeman coupling strength and moir\'e superlattice potential can all serve as control parameters to drive these phase transitions.
-For (001) oriented \ce{Cd3As2} thin films, a two dimensional Weyl semimetal phase protected by $C_{2z}\mathcal{T}$ symmetry can be realized using an in-plane magnetic field, which has recently been reported in our companion paper \cite{guo_2d_weyl_2023}.
+We predict two topological phase transitions for cadmium arsenide (\ce{Cd3As2}) thin films under in-plane magnetic field, taking advantage of a four-band $k\cdot p$ model and effective $g$ factors calculated from first principles.
+Film thickness, growth direction and in-plane Zeeman coupling strength can all serve as control parameters to drive these phase transitions.
+For (001) oriented \ce{Cd3As2} thin films, a two dimensional Weyl semimetal phase protected by $C_{2z}\mathcal{T}$ symmetry can be realized using an in-plane magnetic field, which has recently been reported in our companion paper.
 We then put forth two pathways to achieve in-plane anomalous Hall effects (IPAHE).
-By either introducing a $C_3$-symmetric moir\'e superlattice potential or altering the growth orientation, the emergent $C_2 \mathcal{T}$ symmetry can be broken.
+By either introducing a trigonal warping term or altering the growth orientation, the emergent $C_{2z} \mathcal{T}$ symmetry can be broken.
 Consequently, in the clean limit and at low temperatures, quantized Hall plateaus induced by in-plane Zeeman fields become observable.